 At February 2020 OFF monthly meeting the guest speaker was Vince Hefferman.
-Vince owns a sheep property in the southern highlands in the Gunning area.
+Vince owns a sheep property in the Gunning area in the Southern Tablelands.
 Some years ago he realised that the way the property was managed was not sustainable and that there had to be a better way.

 He discovered the regenerative farming theory and since then has gradually transition the property to a sustainable model.
 A key part of the process is planting trees and over 60,000 have been already planted on the property to hopefully recreate a similar habitat to what was there before European settlement.
 He advised that in September he would be holding another regular tree planting weekend and some of our OFF members expressed an interest in helping with the planting.